vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 In this section we will guide you through the creation of a little application.
 This application will connect to your Ledger Nano X to display the address of your account (eg. bitcoin account, ethereum account).

+## Prerequisites
+To start with the Web Integration go through the <a href="../prerequisites">Prerequisites</a> before diving into the implementation.
 ## Web App Bluetooth (only Nano X)

 Ledger Nano S as it does not have a bluetooth functionality you can only use Ledger Nano X with bluetooth.